Organising files and email

 - Review records - assess materials regularly or at the end of a project to ensure files aren’t kept needlessly (see Selection for further guidance).
 Put a reminder in your calendar so you don't forget!

 By controlling versions, you can avoid working on outdated files or mistakenly including deleted content in a final version.
 Be consistent so everyone uses the same approach.
-You could:

 You can protect final versions by applying a read-only tag in the properties of a document.